chinchalinchin/elara/notes/palindromes.rst

 Notation
 ^^^^^^^^

-It will sometimes be convenient to represent Words and Strings as ordered sets of Characters, rather serial concatenations of Characters.
+It will sometimes be convenient to represent Words and Strings as ordered sets of Characters, rather than serialized concatenations of Characters.
 The two formulations are equivalent, but the set representation has advantages when it comes to quantification and symbolic logic.
 When a String or Word representation is intended to be interpretted as a set, it will be written in bold uppercase letters.
 For example, the String represented as the concatenated series *s_1* = *𝔞𝔟𝔠* would be represented in this formulation as a set of ordered pairs **S_1**, where the first coordinate encodes the position of the Character in the String,

     **S_1** = { (1, *𝔞*), (2, *𝔟*), (3, *𝔠*) }